dfinity/motoko/doc/md/motoko-introduction.md

 Like other modern programming languages, Motoko permits each variable to carry the value of a function, object, or a primitive datum (for example, a string, word, or integer).
 Other [types of values](basic-concepts.md#intro-values) exist too, including records, tuples, and “tagged data” called *variants*.

 Motoko enjoys the formal property of type safety, also known as *type soundness*.
-We often summarize this idea with the phrase: [Well-typed Motoko programs don’t go wrong](basic-concepts.md#intro-type-soundness), meaning that the only operations that will be performed on data are those permitted by its static type.
+We often summarize this idea with the phrase: [Well-typed Motoko programs don’t go wrong](basic-concepts.md#type-soundness), meaning that the only operations that will be performed on data are those permitted by its static type.

 For example, each variable in a Motoko program carries an associated *type*, and this type is known *statically*, before the program executes.
 Each use of each variable is checked by the compiler to prevent runtime type errors, including null reference errors, invalid field access and the like.

 In this sense, Motoko types provide a form of *trustworthy, **compiler-verified** documentation* in the program source code.

 As usual, dynamic testing can check properties that are beyond the reach of the Motoko type system.
 While modern, the Motoko type system is intentionally *not* “advanced” or particularly exotic.
-Rather, the type system of Motoko integrates standard concepts from modern, but well-understood, [practical type systems](about-this-guide.md#modern-types) to provide an approachable, expressive yet safe language for programming general-purpose, distributed applications.
+Rather, the type system of Motoko integrates standard concepts from modern, but well-understood, [modern type systems](about-this-guide.md#modern-type-systems) to provide an approachable, expressive yet safe language for programming general-purpose, distributed applications.